jkamashian/LearningTypescript/README.md

 # Learning TypeScript

 This project is designed to provide an introductory understanding of TypeScript and Node.js through the development and hosting of a simple resume website.
+For the time being this project is current on my aws site [thedreamstar.net](http://thedreamstar.net/)

 ## Project Overview